StudioSixPlusOne/rack-modules/README.md

 To keep the UI simple, Bascom has limited controls, with a library of presets covering various modes and colourings.
 If you wish to dig deeper and design your own filter model, then Bascom Expander

+A note on stereo, only the left input is polyphonic, with the right input copied to the second channel

 ### BascomExpander